Skip to content

 smoother = speye(n_dipoles, format="csr") + self.diffusion_parameter * L_sparse

-# Determine number of patterns
+# Determine number of patterns — use all dipoles when feasible

-if self.n_patterns is None:
+if cached_patterns is not None:

 if self.verbose: